rainbowphysics/PyTower/README.md

  - PyTower can also be run directly using `python -m pytower.tower`
  - PyTower can also be imported into other Python projects with `import pytower`

+## Current Issues
+- Currently `run --select` and `run --invert` still need implementations, along with a few more of the `run` options.
+The current workaround is to modify the selection directly from within the tool scripts

 ### Available Subcommands:
  - `pytower help`
  - `pytower version`